vpakhuchyi/censor/docs/index.md

 ### Strings formatting based on provided regexp patterns

 By default, *censor* operates without any exclude patterns.
-However, you have the flexibility to enhance its functionality by incorporating exclude patterns through the `censor.AddExcludePatterns` function.
+However, you have the flexibility to enhance its functionality by incorporating exclude patterns through the `ExcludePatterns` configuration option.

 When exclude patterns are introduced, encapsulated formatters compares all string values against the specified patterns, masking those that match.
 This capability proves invaluable when, for instance, you want to conceal all email addresses